 Reasons rolling shutters are worth it:

 - They are extremely fast and convenient to deploy.
 You can deploy your roll down hurricane shutters without much effort in minutes, not hours.
 If you have automatic shutters you can protect your entire house in seconds.
 The speed in which you can protect your house with roll shutters is priceless.
-This is especially true when you compare roll up shutters with options like storm panels or plywood, which take hours and quite a lot of effort.
+This is especially true when you compare roll up shutters with options like storm panels (even those with tracks and rails) or plywood, which take hours and quite a lot of effort.
 So you can ensure your home is fully protected fast.
 And if you need to evacuate you can ensure your house is protected before you leave, even if it is with short notice.

 - Roll down shutters offer ultimate protection.
 There is a reason why they are commonly referred to as the ultimate in protection.
 They create an impenetrable barrier between your home’s vulnerable openings and the outside elements.
 They can withstand up to a category 5 storm.